Dikshantashresth/nepcultapi/README.md

 {
   "message": "Too many requests.
 Try again after a minute."
 }
-Notes
+📎 Notes
-Data is stored in a JSON file for simplicity — great for small projects or prototypes.
+Data is stored in a static JSON file — ideal for MVPs and beginner projects.

-app.set('trust proxy', 1) is configured to handle client IPs correctly behind cloud proxies like Render.com.
+app.set('trust proxy', 1) is used to handle client IPs properly when deployed behind services like Render.com.